Krush Groove: Cast

 Chris Rock makes an uncredited appearance as a man standing next to a phone during the fight in the club.
 Dr. Know of the Bad Brains also makes an uncredited appearance standing in the background during the club fight scene.
-Kara Vallow appeared uncredited as a Hip Hop Dancer.
+Kara Vallow appears uncredited as a hip-hop dancer.
 Coati Mundi was seen uncredited as a record shop owner.
+Frank Santopadre makes an uncredited appearance as a Hasidic student walking down a sidewalk.
+George Godfrey makes an uncredited appearance as someone in the recording area of a music studio giving a High Five.

 Differences between the film and reality

 Krush Groove is based on the inception of the Def Jam Recordings label and the hardships that artists Run-D.M.C. and Russell Simmons faced to become successful.
 Simmons began his career trying to get his company Rush Management up and running.
 However, in the movie, he is shown as already being teamed up with producer Rick Rubin to form Def Jam, referred to as Krush Groove Records in the film.
 In reality, the label was started by Rubin in 1984 in his college dorm at New York University.

-Larry Smith was the producer of Run-D.M.C.'s first two albums, despite them being credited to Rick Rubin, who produced the group's third album, Raising Hell.
+Larry Smith was the producer of Run-D.M.C.'s first two albums Run-D.M.C. and King of Rock, despite them being credited to Rubin, who produced the group's third album, Raising Hell.

 Later on, the team was joined by its first popular teen sensation, LL Cool J, who plays a very small role in the movie at the age of 17.
-Playing himself, LL Cool J is discovered through his piece "I Can't Live without My Radio", which is performed at an audition in front of Dr. Jekyll and Mr Hyde, Jam Master Jay, DMC and Rubin in the latter's apartment.
+Playing himself, LL Cool J is discovered through his piece "I Can't Live Without My Radio", which is performed at an audition in front of Dr. Jekcyll & Mr. Hyde, Jam Master Jay, DMC and Rubin in the latter's apartment.
 In reality, LL Cool J was discovered in Rubin's apartment but not through an audition.
-While going through a box of demos, Beastie Boy Ad-Rock stumbled across LL's demo tape.
+While going through a box of demos, Beastie Boys member Ad-Rock stumbled across LL's demo tape.
 With this, he produced a beat and co-wrote "I Need a Beat" with LL and Rubin, which launched both of their careers, which allowed the Def Jam label to take off.
-The song "I Can't Live without My Radio" was made for the movie as a way for LL Cool J to star in it.
+The song "I Can't Live Without My Radio" was made for the movie as a way for LL Cool J to star in it.
 However, this song was also one of the hit songs on his debut album Radio.